- Check your chances of being accepted before you apply

 If you have a large outstanding debt that’s incurring a high rate of interest, paying the minimum monthly repayments won’t make much of a dent.
 Even if you aim to pay more, a sizeable part of your repayment will go towards interest.

-Crucially, transferring a balance usually involves a fee – referred to as the “balance transfer fee”.
+You’ll usually need to pay a “balance transfer fee” of around 3% of the balance.
 These are generally worth shouldering to get to the low rates, but it’s important to factor this fee into your comparison.
 Since the fee is usually a percentage of the balance to be transferred, the larger your existing card debt, the more significant the transfer fee.

 Realistically, if you have a low or poor credit score, it can be difficult to get approved for a balance transfer card.
 The higher your credit score, the more options you have, and the longer the interest-free periods offered to you.
 However, there are cards and card issuers that specifically focus on those with lower credit scores.

-Once you’ve found a card issuer that considers applications from less-than-perfect credit scores (see our comparison table, above), you should look to see if it offers an “eligibility checker” facility.
-This will give you a clear indication as to your likelihood of getting approved, what level of credit limit you might expect and what sort of interest deal you’d be offered (some issuers might be willing to offer you the card, but with a shorter 0% period than advertised).
-It won’t affect your credit score because it involves a “soft” search of your credit file.
+The best way to see whether you’ll qualify for a balance transfer card is to use an eligibility checker.
+These show you which credit cards you’re most likely to get accepted for.
+And the best bit is, they won’t hurt your credit score.
+“Soft-search” eligibility checks give you a clear indication as to your likelihood of getting approved, and potentially also what level of credit limit you might expect and what sort of interest deal you’d be offered (some issuers might be willing to offer you the card, but with a shorter 0% period than advertised).

 A soft search is different to an application for credit – where lenders will run a full, “hard” search of your credit file.
 A hard credit search usually has a small (and typically short-lived) negative effect on your credit score.
 For this reason, you shouldn’t make multiple applications for cards in a short space of time.

-Most card issuers now offer an eligibility checking tool on their website, but refer to it by other names.
+Pretty much all card issuers now offer an eligibility checking tool on their website, but sometimes refer to it by other names.
 However a lender refers to this facility, make sure it includes a disclaimer somewhere on the page stating that using it won’t have an impact on your credit score.
 You’ll need to enter a few basic bits of information, such as your name, date of birth and address details for the last three years.

 Don’t forget that credit scores aren’t the only factor that lenders base their decisions on.
 Minimum requirements vary from lender to lender, and some will quote a minimum income.
 Most importantly, a responsible lender should strive to make sure that any credit offered is affordable for the borrower.